 KPMG's CLARA - powered by D&A - is raising the bar on audit quality by enabling us to test complete data populations and understand the business reasons behind outliers and anomalies.
-Automated audit capabilities let our people focus on the higher risk areas of the audit.
-International Financial Reporting Standards are generally accepted by users in a large number of countries around the world.
+Automated audit capabilities let our people focus on the higher-risk areas of the audit.
+The enhanced business insights delivered to you by our audit team help you see your business from a fresh perspective and stay ahead of the competition.